-At RAIDBOXES , we have been using our home office for some time now, partially or even completely.
-Difficult phases like COVID-19 are much easier to handle that way.
+At Raidboxes , we have been using our home office for a long time, partially or even completely.
+Difficult phases like COVID-19 are much easier to cope with this way.
 You work in an agency or as a freelancer and are still looking for the right infrastructure?
 We have a lot of experience with home office tools.
-And are happy to pass it on to you.
+And we're happy to pass it on to you.

 In this article you will find the most important tools for distributed work.
 At the same time, we'll tell you how to use them as efficiently as possible.
 Your team doesn't have much experience with working from different locations?
 Then read our additional articles on the advantages and disadvantages of remote work as well as Remote Leadership: Location-independent agencies.

-Before we get started, here's a little tip: RAIDBOXES will help you through the current crisis: Are you planning a platform for your region on which local retailers, restaurateurs and service providers can present themselves digitally?
-Then take a look at our initiative at #SupportYourLocals.
-You use our FREE DEV program to host your projects for free during the development phase?
-Then we extend this phase if necessary - uncomplicated and unbureaucratic.
+Before we get started, here's a little tip: Raidboxes will help you through the current crisis: Are you planning a platform for your region where local traders, restaurateurs and service providers can present themselves digitally?
+Then take a look at our #SupportYourLocals initiative.
+You use our FREE DEV programme to host your projects for free during the development phase?
+Then we will extend this phase if necessary - uncomplicated and unbureaucratic.

 Your experience counts

 Slack is a kind of chat service for companies, agencies and teams.
 Many companies in the technical environment and in the WordPress scene organise themselves completely via Slack.
 Especially when some of the employees work from home, like at Raidboxes.
 More and more companies even work completely remotely - without a central office.
 Then tools like Slack are indispensable.